Our Services

 Key reasons to screen for mono:

-If you're experiencing persistent exhaustion and swollen lymph nodes, you can use Ubie's free AI-powered symptom checker for Infectious Mononucleosis to quickly assess whether your symptoms align with mono before your doctor's visit.
+If you're experiencing persistent exhaustion and swollen lymph nodes, taking a quick symptom checker assessment can help you understand whether your symptoms might indicate mononucleosis or another condition before your doctor's visit.

 Besides EBV, several viruses can trigger prolonged fatigue or mimic chronic fatigue syndrome.
 Screening helps rule these in or out: